 The government produced a guide for early years providers on the support system for children and young people with special educational needs and disabilities.

-Our Graduated approach guidance document explains the provision for children and young people with special educational needs (SEN) which should be available.
+Our Graduated approach pages explain the provision for children and young people with special educational needs (SEN) which should be available.

 The Graduated approach guidance also provides the threshold for access to the high needs funding block.
 Early education providers will need to demonstrate that the pupils they are putting forward for high needs funding have needs that are significantly outside and beyond those which can be provided for using the delegated mainstream block funding.
 Evidence of such levels of attainment and needs will still have to be submitted to Trafford on a Family Common Assessment Framework (CAF) together with a provision map.
 Good provision mapping and the tracking of the outcomes of any interventions offered to the pupil will ensure that providers/schools have this evidence to hand.